dilongfa/node-tlg/README.md

 ## node-tlg

 NodeJS API for the [TDLib](https://core.telegram.org/tdlib/getting-started).
-It helps you build your own Telegram Client
+It helps you build your own Telegram Client.
+Full support Secret Chat feature.

 ---